rnanosaur/rnanosaur.github.io/collections/_install/01-cli.md

 ---
 title: "Command Line Interface (CLI)"
-excerpt: "Install the nanosaur command line interface"
+excerpt: "Install the nanosaur command line interface.
+With this tool we will be able to install all software on your computer or Jetson and configure the robot."
 permalink: install/cli/
 toc: true
 toc_label: "Table of Contents"